MarcinOrlowski/Fonty/README.md

  and put your font files into `<MODULE>/src/main/assets/my-fonts` folder.

- This sets up font sustitution but we still need to apply it.
-It basically means that all you need to do is to call `setFonts()`.
+ This sets up font substitution but we yet need to apply fonts to widgets.

  For `Activity` add this as last entry in your `onCreate()`:

     Fonty.setFonts(this);

- Same for `Fragments`, add to your `onCreateView()` implementation:
+ Same for `Fragments`, add the following to your `onCreateView()`:

      Fonty.setfonts(view);

  where `view` is the `View` is what you just inflated.

- Not much complex is to use it with `RecyclerView`, edit your `onCreateViewHolder()` and
+ Using it with `RecyclerView` is also pretty simple.
+Edit your `onCreateViewHolder()` and
  add:

      Fonty.setFonts(view);